elanelan81/advanced-Java/java-collections/Java-collection_readme.md

 ### 1.1 ArrayList (Dynamic Array)

 - **Underlying structure**: Backed by a dynamic array (`Object[] elementData`).
 Modifications are tracked using a `modCount` field, which underpins the **fail-fast** behavior of iterators.
 - **Expansion strategy**: When the array runs out of space, `ArrayList` grows automatically.
-The new capacity is typically 1.5x the old capacity, implemented via `Arrays.copyOf`, which creates a larger array and copies elements.
+The new capacity is typically **1.5x the old capacity**, implemented via `Arrays.copyOf`, which creates a larger array and copies elements.
 - **Performance**:
   - Random access (`get(int index)`): O(1) – direct index access.
   - Append (`add(E e)`): Amortized O(1), but O(n) when resizing occurs.